 however you need to absolutely have the correct boat.
 I believe for

 me (and possibly you too) that a power boat, houseboat or even

-I can well imagine living out my days aboard
+I can well imagine living out

 my happiness.
 I would not want to live anyplace else.